afni/docker_v1/README.md

 ---

-# Using the Launching Script
+# Using the AFNI Docker

 1. Executing `bash launch_afni_docker.sh` with no arguments will configure and launch the afni docker.